Manchester cotton warehouses: Function

 In the mid-19th century, warehouses were mostly built of brick with sandstone dressings and steps to the front door.
-They were five or six storeys tall with basements housing hydraulic presses, had wooden floors supported on cast iron columns and at the rear of the building was a loading bay with a hydraulic cranes.
+They were five or six storeys tall with basements housing hydraulic presses, had wooden floors supported on cast iron columns and at the rear of the building was a loading bay with hydraulic cranes.
 Fireproof construction was used at the end of the century and into the next.
 The most successful traders built their own warehouses and many speculative developments offered suites and offices for those who needed smaller premises.
 Warehouses for the home market in ready-made clothing, haberdashery and fancy goods attracted retailers who visited them to view the goods and make orders.
 Shipping warehouses, receiving and storing and packing goods for export, multiplied after 1815.

 Many early-20th-century warehouses were built to a common design with steps to a raised ground floor with a showroom and offices, and the first floor contained more offices and waiting rooms for clients all decorated to impress customers.
 The working areas above were plain with large windows to allow in natural light.
 Orders were packed there and sent to the basement on hoists powered by Manchester's hydraulic power system and packed into bales using hydraulic presses before dispatch.
 The warehouses were lit by gas.

 Warehouses were a dominant part of the urban landscape in the 19th century and continued to be through the 20th century; the buildings remained when their original use had changed.
 There were several types of cotton warehouse.